jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
-No audiences, judges, or second chances.
-All lifeforms just go to work and play the game.
+No audiences, judges, or second-chances.

-The gameboard is constructed by the laws of physics, chemistry, and geology.
-All the while, entropy wears down homes, spoils food, and puts timers on everyone's existence.
-Yet life uses these same laws to assemble matter into new creatures, nests and homes, and now even into tools.
+Because the gameboard is completely impersonal, constructed by the laws of physics, chemistry, and geology.
+With every minute entropy wears down homes, spoils food, and puts timers on everyone's existence.
+Life must use these same laws to assemble matter into new creatures, nests and fruit, and now even into tools.
 Each new assembly is a unique variation.
 Sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
 Sometimes not.

-Natural selection finds only the forms that best read the environment's patterns and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
+Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers all working together to harvest resources efficiently and keep building matter into life faster than entropy tears down.

 This has worked for billions of years.
+It happening all around you right now in the natural world and technological one too.

 Our game is different because of our minds.
 We have mythological, philosophical, and scientific interpretations of reality—filters that tell us which patterns to see.
-Each becomes an artificial selection pressure: the true ones help us adapt and survive; the false ones mislead us, and often take their believers down with them.
+Each becomes an artificial selection pressure: the true ones help us adapt to the gameboard; the others mislead us, and often take their believers down with them.

 How to tell which is which?

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
-The lifeforms that read the patterns best—when fruit ripens, what smoke means—survive to play again.
+The lifeforms that read the patterns of when fruit ripens or what smoke means survive to play again.

 You may like narratives, statistics, and entertaining heroes.
-Entropy does not care.
+But entropy does not care.
 So life cannot care.
-Natural selection does select for those either.
-And neither can this book.

-This chapter is not a story to enjoy.
+Thus this chapter is not a story to enjoy.
 It is a mirror to your new identity.
+A person that can adapt to use the good things today to create a better society.

 In each life that follows, you are not the audience.
-You are the one being tested.
-Ask of every species you see and framework you meet: does it read the world, or only mislead the believer?
+You are watching natural selection—and being tested by it.
+Put yourself in their lives and ask of every species you see and framework you meet: does it read the world clearly and earn its place?

-The winners are not the largest, the highest-born, or the most powerful.
-Only those who can keep playing the never-ending game.

-To see it is our test.
-Hold this truth as you read each word.
+Notice, the winners are not always the largest or the smallest, the weakest or most powerful.
+But always those who can keep contributing to their ecosystem.
+Flip the page and hold this eternal truth as you read each word.

 Build fast.
 Good.